ashton-put/Help-Tickets/README.md

 PHP code taking care of everything.

 ### Note:
 connect-DB.php is not included in this repo for security purposes.
-If you plan on remaking this project: make a file called connect-DB.php and include the following code, filling in the Xs for database name, usename and password.
+If you plan on remaking this project: make a file and include the following code, filling in the Xs for database name, usename and password.

 ...
   '''php

+    connect-DB.php

     <?php
     $databaseName = 'XXXXXXXXXXX';